vcitro/en-docs.behat.org/index.rst

 Behat Documentation
 ===================

-Behat is an open source behavior driven development framework for PHP 5.3 & 5.4.
+Behat is an open source behavior-driven development framework for PHP 5.3 and 5.4.
-What's *behavior driven development* you ask?
-It's the idea that you start by writing human-readable sentences that describe a feature of your application and how it should work.
+What is *behavior-driven development*, you ask?
+It's the idea that you start by writing human-readable sentences that describe a feature of your application and how it should work, and only then implement this behavior in software.

 For example, imagine you're about to create the famous UNIX ``ls`` command.
 Before you begin, you describe how the feature should work: